All DSE

 Many children with Down syndrome experience difficulties in making themselves understood and parents report this as one of their highest concerns.
 Parent reports suggest that 58% of children with Down syndrome frequently have difficulty being understood.[15]

 Poor speech can be a major barrier in everyday life.
 Speech clarity is important because it aids or hinders understanding of a person's message.
-It also effects our judgment of a person's abilities.
+It also affects our judgment of a person's abilities.
 When a person with Down syndrome has trouble speaking clearly, listeners may underestimate their abilities.

 Some children who have difficulty communicating can become frustrated and resort to problematic behaviors to express themselves.